 Procrastination reduces your margin for error.
 Allow time to address mistakes, gather more documentation, or refine calculations.
 Each year can bring on new personal circumstances or the federal and state law could change.
 This can throw a wrench into a tax preparation process.
 Procrastination can even bring on the need to request an extension which creates more headaches and possibly cost.
 If you owe money, this could lead to penalties and interest over the extension period.

-Reoccurring Subscriptions Reoccurring subscriptions can be sneaky ways for companies to continue siphoning your money when you no longer need the service.
-You most likely signed up for it but in reality you no longer use the subscription or you can get by with a lower...
+Reoccurring Subscriptions Reoccurring subscriptions can be a sneaky monetizing approach for companies to continue siphoning your money when you no longer need the service.
+You most likely signed up for it but in reality you no longer use the subscription or you can...

 Reporting Phone Fraud and violations related to the FTC”s National Do Not Call Registry.